Salon Quality Shampoos: 5 Top Picks for Softer, Healthier Hair

 ✅ Pros

-• Cleans well without making hair feel overly dry
+• Cleans well without leaving hair overly dry

-• Helps maintain shine and a smoother finish
+• Helps support shine and a smoother-looking finish

 ❌ Cons

-• May not be moisturizing enough for very dry, coarse hair on its own
+• May not be moisturizing enough on its own for very dry or coarse hair

-• If you have heavy buildup, you may still need occasional clarifying
+• You may still need an occasional clarifying shampoo for buildup

 Check Price on Amazon